 Information to help understand broader aspects of climate resilience planning is available through these online resources:

 - FedCenter Climate Adaptation Program Area: Federal government resource that supports federal agency climate adaptation planning.

 - Intergovernmental Panel on Climate: Access to reports and activities concerning assessment of science related to climate change.

 - GeoPlatform: Federal online resource providing access to extensive geospatial datasets that may be searched on topics such as biodiversity and ecosystems, land use and cover, and inland water.

 - Climate Change: Resilience and Adaptation in New England (RAINE): An EPA database containing climate change vulnerability, resilience and adaptation reports, plans and webpages at the state, regional and community level.

-- Water as a Climate Change Solution: EPA resource directory linking to water sector tools and training, programs and initiatives, and climate adaptation practices implemented by state water agencies in Arizona, California, Colorado, Illinois, Massachusetts, Maryland, Minnesota, New Hampshire, New Mexico, Oregon and Washington.
+- Water as a Climate Change Solution: EPA microsite linking to water sector tools and training, programs and initiatives, and climate adaptation practices implemented by state water agencies in Arizona, California, Colorado, Illinois, Massachusetts, Maryland, Minnesota, New Hampshire, New Mexico, Oregon and Washington.